How to Fund Bank Accounts and Investments in Your Name

 Your successor trustee -- the individual you name to step in and take over management of your trust for you should you become mentally incapacitated -- will not be able to access your accounts if they're not in the name of your trust.

 Steps for Funding Accounts Into Your Revocable Living Trust

 You can follow some general steps to fund bank accounts and investment accounts, including brokerage accounts, into your trust, but these may vary slightly by the institution.

 Write a Letter of Instruction

-Draft a letter of instruction to your financial institution requesting that your account be retitled from your name into the name of your trust.
-Include your account number, the name of your trust, your Social Security number, your mailing address, your email address and your phone number.
+Draft a letter of instruction to your financial institution requesting that your account is retitled from your name into the name of your trust.
+Include your account number, the name of your trust, your Social Security number, your mailing address, your email address, and your phone number.